What to expect when buying a house in France

 Hi there - I have read that if you buy a commercial business in France eg: a campsite or old hotel, you have to pay an additional 18.6 % purchase tax on top of all other fees.
 Is this correct?

 Thanks for contacting us.
-However, as I am not an expert in tax matters and these can sometimes be complicated, I would suggest you contact a legal advisor, perhaps using the following page of our site:
+However, as I am not an expert in tax matters and these can sometimes be complicated, I would suggest you contact a legal advisor.

 I am hoping to buy an old house in Burgundy for 100,000 Euros and am being charged 5,000 Euros for the Notaire in his capacity as an Immobilier, and 9.000 Euros for government taxes, stamp duty etc. I feel that 14% of the total cost is rather excessive and would very much appreciate your comments on this.